The Marketing Struggle, The Hustle and Getting Real

 It doesn’t take you long while perusing LinkedIn, business publications or the news to immediately feel like what you’re doing to gain attention for your brand isn’t enough.
 All messaging urges taking immediate action to apply critical fixes to your marketing woes.
 Here’s the thing: You have fear of missing out (FOMO), but you’re not really missing anything #readthatagain.
 You’re just living in a time where the speed of content hitting your feeds lacks real substance, bombarding you with noise you don’t need and all kinds of clever ways to get you to part with your money.
 Where is the substance?
 Where is the value?
 Where is the real deal?

-2019, leading up to 2020, is the time to get real about what matters and dismiss what doesn’t.
+Now is the time to get real about what matters and dismiss what doesn’t.
 No matter how complex marketing can get and how much marketers digitally transform or evolve, the same problems persist.
 Boink!
 That was the sound of the mic dropping.
 Perhaps my sound effects need some work.
 The gist is that the more things change, the more they stay the same.
 We still start out with the same ’ol questions like:

 - What is your goal?